 I have to be real when I explain my view of the beauty industry.
 I’ve been an esthetician for a decade and even before that, I was involved in the salon world.
 I’ve known it was a passion of mine since I was 15 years old, but that passion has gradually changed over the years.
 I suppose the best way to describe it is that I was originally interested in the world of beauty, and then with age and experience have become much more interested in the world of wellness.
 I really like that beauty and wellness go hand-in-hand, especially in a place like Portland.
 My focus has shifted.
-I don’t really wear a lot of makeup, I don’t care much for what’s “in” or what’s “new”—I just like products that work, are affordable and make sense.
+I don’t really wear a lot of makeup, I don’t care much for what’s flash trending.
+I just like products that work, are affordable, and make sense.

-I’m really into matte lip stain.
+I’m really into a matte lip stain.
 Is that still a trend?
-Anyway, to make the morning routine quick, but still look presentable is important to me.
-In fact, Lauren is one of the gals at Treat who provides lash services.
+Anyway, I like it because it makes my morning routine quick while still looking presentable.
+That’s important to me.
+A lash lift is great too!
+Lauren is one of the gals at Treat who provides lash services.
 The lash lift and lash tint are awesome.
 The lift is basically a lash perm and the tint helps with my very blonde lashes.
 Together, this service lasts weeks and it looks like I have mascara on and have curled my lashes.
 I don’t have the patience for lash extensions, so this is the next best thing.
-It also provides a 10-minute maximum makeup routine.
+It how I have a 10-minute maximum makeup routine.

 What is something you’re currently excited about?

 I am actually excited about a product I sampled through Opal Avenue from Cleo&Coco!
 Their lavender vanilla dry shampoo powder is really great.
 I have been looking for a good, natural dry shampoo for some time to stray away from aerosol versions.
 I think it works wonders and smells nice too.